fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-the-output-files-as-zip.md

 heading: Export the output files as a zip
 ---

 When exporting multiple charts simultaneously, or emailing multiple charts as attachments, it is helpful to have a `.zip` file that bundles all the charts together.
 FusionExport natively allows you to export charts as a `.zip` file, thus saving your time and effort.
-In this article, we show how to use FusionExport for exporting charts as a zip file - it's as easy as setting a flag to `true` in the code!
+In this article, we show how to use FusionExport for exporting charts as a zip file - it's as easy as setting a flag called `unzip` to `false` in the code.

 ## Prerequisites